dddrrreee/cs140e-22win/labs/14-process+vm/README.md

 --------------------------------------------------------------------
 ### Part 5: add virtual memory not using an identity map

-For this part, make another copy of everything, and change the virtual memory code to allocate sections as it needs.
+For this part, run the code not using the identity map.
+Do so by implementing the routine:

+        // clone the page table <pt_old>: copy any global mappings over,
+        // duplicate (allocate + copy) any non-global pages. void vm_pt_clone(pix_pt_t *pt_new,  const pix_pt_t *pt_old);

+To clone a page table, and then just use this to clone the page table you already made.
+This probably seems a bit odd, but it's a useful building block for `fork`, next lab.

    1. Make sure you mark only the memory needed for the process as non-global.
    2. Everything else should be global.

-   3. Checks should pass!
+To test: make another copy of everything, and change the virtual memory code to allocate sections as it needs.
+Checks should pass!

 --------------------------------------------------------------------
 ### Part 6: tune your code to use registers